KevinJDurant/OpenTorrentSite/README.md

 1. Copy & Paste all files to your webspace.
 2. Create a folder called "torrents" in the root directory
 3. Setup a new MySQL database.
 For security purposes you should create a user with appropriate permissions.
-4. Change the database credentials inside 'config/config.ini.php'.
+4. Change the database credentials and website identification inside 'config/config.ini.php'.
 5. Import all .sql files from the 'sql' folder.

 ## FAQ